yodrew/darkroomretreat/manuscript/darkness.md

 The quickest way to obtain a large measure of darkness wherever you are is to cover your eyes with a good sleeping mask.
 No mask is comfortable for long periods while blocking all light and staying in place.
 And our skin has enough light-receptors for it to wake us up.
 So it doesn't replace a darkroom.
 But it is cheap, quick, accessible, discreet, and very effective for immediately improving sleep.
 It is a good first step into the profound rest darkness makes possible.

 I have not tried every mask on the market.
-But none has satisfied my requirements.
+But so far, none has satisfied my requirements.
 So I designed one.
-Standard and instant versions.
+Standard and instant versions described below.

 ### constraints